VJ-Ranga/VJ-Tool-Kit/README.md

 A versatile plugin for WordPress, simplifying website cleaning and optimization.
 Easily delete posts, pages, comments, media, and inactive themes.
 Manage permalink structure, plugins, and create new pages effortlessly.

 == Installation ==
-1. Upload the `wp-refresh` folder to the `/wp-content/plugins/` directory.
+1. Upload the `VJ-Tool-Kit` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to the 'WP Refresh Settings' page under the 'Settings' menu to configure the plugin.